HarVad-1/a3c/README.md

 ☁️ Hosted on Streamlit Cloud with a lightweight, GPU-free deployment

 ⚠️ Deployment Notes
   Due to Streamlit Cloud's headless and resource-limited environment:

   GUI-dependent libraries (e.g., cv2.imshow) are not used

   Performance may vary compared to local machines with GPU support

 📦 Dependencies
-Key libraries used:

    streamlit

   opencv-python

   numpy

   torch

   gymnasium[atari]

   ale-py

 Install them using : pip install -r requirements.txt